stan-dev/design-docs/designs/0013-profiling.md

 the model faster.
-The most reliable timing mechanism currently in Stan is at the model level, which means to measure performance differences in code it is necessary to measure the performance differences in MCMC calculations -- this is difficult to rely on because of the potential randomness (there are single model gradients timings output by cmdstan, but these are not very accurate).
+The most reliable timing mechanism currently in Stan is at the model level, which means to measure performance differences in code it is necessary to measure the performance differences in MCMC calculations -- this is difficult to rely on because of the potential randomness (there are single model gradients timings output by CmdStan, but these are not very accurate).

 # Profiling on the Stan model level